scheuerell-lab/lab-meeting/2021/09-22/readme.md

 * Weclome to the 2021-2022 academic year!

+* Please make sure to have your vaccination status verified by Kenyon or Amy

 * SAFS faculty retreat is 9/27-9/28

 * SAFS kickoff event will be 9/30 from 2-5 on the SAFS front lawn